-People who fear dentists or dental treatments have probably heard of one or more of these misconceptions and such must have affected their perception of the profession.
+People who fear dentists or dental emergencies have probably heard of one or more of these misconceptions and such must have affected their perception of the profession.

-To avoid that, allow us to help you get rid of that fear by debunking some of the most common misconceptions about dental treatment.
+To avoid that, allow us to help you get rid of that fear by debunking some of the most common misconceptions about dental Services.

 1. Dental procedures are painful.